 - Classes offered through E-School are HIGH SCHOOL courses with High School ACCNs.

-Students taking E-School for the first time must complete the mandatory Student Orientation course in Blackboard by May 24, 2017 (Round 1 Registrations).
+Students taking E-School for the first time must complete the mandatory Student Orientation course in Blackboard by the deadline specified in your registration confirmation.

 A score of 52 or higher is needed to pass this requirement.

 YOU WILL BE DROPPED FROM E-SCHOOL if you do not pass the Student Orientation.

 If you already passed the Student Orientation, you do not need to complete this requirement again.

 Undertaking an online course can be an exciting opportunity for students, but it may come with certain challenges.
 In order to help parents support their learners, we have observer accounts available which allow parents/ guardians to monitor progress at their convenience.
 If you are interested in obtaining an account, please contact firstname.lastname@example.org.

 Students will have up to 6 weeks after the start of the session to drop a course.
 For Year courses, this 6-week grace period occurs in the first semester only.
 After 6 weeks, students may not drop the course.
 The student must remain in the course until the end of the session and receive the grade earned.